soundarya98/IRCCommunityAnalysis/README.md

 QSTP_Competitive.ipynb contains code that extracts the usernames and timings for a university group chat on WhatsApp.

+Telegram_Scraping.ipynb contains code that extracts the usernames and timings for a university group chat on Telegram.

 AdjacencyList.ipynb generates the adjacency list for the graph to be made.
 (Shown below)